SimonAndro/SimonAndro.github.io/_posts/2022-01-09-an-ai-model-that-predicts-centigrade-given-fahrenheit.md

 ```
 [MSE=18.294105529785156, MAE=4.252650260925293]
 ```
-This above results show that the model has improved abit from the first MAE by about 2.5 degrees centigrade.
+The above results show that the model has improved abit from the first MAE by about 2.5 degrees centigrade.

 Let us go ahead to generate new data values in an unseen range so as to see how well the model performs on unseen data.
 {% highlight python linenos %}